 - Done.
 The new user is ready to use.

-In this post, I will start with the reasons why you’ll probably need to create a new user, then the step-by-step procedure, and finally, I’ll give you a few extra tips about user management.
+Don’t worry, I will now explain everything in details in this post, starting with the reasons why you’ll probably need to create a new user, then the step-by-step procedure, and finally, I’ll give you a few extra tips about users management on Raspberry Pi.

 By the way, if you are new on Raspberry Pi, I can help you to get started.
 In my mini-course, you’ll easily improve your skills on Raspberry Pi, from the very first steps to your first entire projects.
 Currently, my e-book is included for free in this course.
 Click here to get all the details.